silnrsi/grcompiler/README.md

 The SIL Graphite compiler builds a Graphite enabled font from a smart font description, written in GDL (Graphite Description Language) and a TrueType font by adding extra TrueType tables to it which the Graphite engine can interpret.

 This project contains three executables: grcompiler, gdlpp, and GrcRegressionTest.
 This project also depends on the International Components for Unicode (ICU) library.
 ANTLR is used to generate the GDL parser, though most developers can use the provided generated files.
 (See the compiler/Grammar/Antlr folder.)
 LZ4 is also used to compress some TrueType tables.

 - gdlpp is a preprocessor for the GDL language that grcompiler invokes during compilation.
 On Linux, it should be on the user's path.
 On Windows, the full path to it should be specified using the GDLPP environment variable (TIP: Do not put quotes around the path to gdlpp.exe.
 DOS-style short path naming may be needed.) or placed in the same folder as grcompiler.

 - GrcRegressionTest is used to regression test grcompiler against a set of reference GDL files and fonts.
 The regression tests are typically ran using project files (see below).

-### GDLPP details
+### GDLPP #include details

 WARNING: File inclusion is relative to the current working directory when grcompiler (or gdlpp) is ran.
 (It is NOT relative to the folder containing the